nicholas-leonard/slides/torch7.md

 ---

-# Packages
+## Packages - Unofficial

-Many more non-official packages out there :
+Many more unofficial packages out there :

  * __dp__ : deep learning library for cross-validation (early-stopping).
 An alternative to optim inspired by Pylearn2.
 Lots of documentation and examples ;
  * __dpnn__ : extensions to the nn library.
 REINFORCE algorithm ;